Lalitagiri: Archaeological finds

 Also found were remnants of four monasteries.
 The first and the largest monastery, facing east, a two storied structure measuring 36 m2, has at its center a 12.9 m square open space; it is dated to 10th–11th century AD.
 Adjoining the monastery at the rear end is a rainwater cistern built of bricks.
-The second monastery, in the northern extremity of the hill, is believed to have been built when Buddhism was losing its importance in Lalitgiri.
+The second monastery, in the northern extremity of the hill, is believed to have been built when Buddhism was losing its importance in Lalitagiri.
 The third monastery faces south-east and has dimensions of 28 × 27 m with a central open space of 8 m2 and represents the end stages of apsidal chaitya.
 The fourth monastery, 30 m2, in size, has many large sized Buddha heads deified in the sanctum sanctorum.
 A terracotta monastic seal with the inscription "Sri Chandraditya Vihara Samagra Arya Vikshu Sanghasa" is dated to the 9th–10th century AD.

 The antiquities unearthed include a plethora of images of Buddha in different meditative forms from the Mahayana Buddhism period.
 The finds also include a gold pendant, silver jewellery, stone tablets with imprints of Ganesha and Mahisasurmardini, a seal matrix-cum-pendant, and a small image of Avalokiteśvara.

-Images of Tara in the form of Tara Kurukulla or Kurukulla Tara have been reported in Lalitgiri and also from Udayagiri and Ratnagiri, including an emanation form of Amitabha seated in a lalitasana posture.
-Images of Hariti have also been found in Lalitgiri and also in Udayagiri and Ratnagiri.
+Images of Tara in the form of Tara Kurukulla or Kurukulla Tara have been reported in Lalitagiri and also from Udayagiri and Ratnagiri, including an emanation form of Amitabha seated in a lalitasana posture.
+Images of Hariti have also been found in Lalitagiri and also in Udayagiri and Ratnagiri.
 These images portray the goddess in a seated position, breast feeding a child or with the child seated in its lap.
 Hariti was once a child abductor, but Buddha persuaded her to become the protector of children.